tomi3-11/Python-beginner-CLI-projects/README.md

 	iii.
 Delete Task — Remove a specific task from your list.

+	iv.
+Completed Task — Marks a specific task as completed from the list (✔).

 # 2. Note-Taking App
 A lightweight CLI notes application using Python's file handling techniques.